 Our Education Center is a PA Keystone Star 4 program and is licensed by the Department of Human Services and the Department of Education.

-The YMCA provides high quality early childhood and school age programming that enhances youth development, which includes:
+The Y provides high quality early childhood that enhances youth development, which includes:

 New classroom technology: Smart Boards and iPads